 FEELING THIRSTY?
 Striking natural wines: an Aude white from Yohann Moreno (€5 a glass) or a Roussillon from Tom Lubbe (€45 a bottle), a Loire red from Sébastien Bobinet (€24)… unless you’d rather opt for a bottle of cider from La Cidrerie du Vulcain (€33).
-You can also bring your own bottle of wine, for a €10 corkage fee.
+You can also bring your own bottle for a €10 corkage fee.

 PRICE: Small plates €4-8, dishes €12-25, desserts €8-9.